RazorSiM/razworks/content/pages/about.md

 Why not? 🐱‍👤

-One of my first encounter with a **mechanical keyboard** was circa 1995, when my dad brought home our first personal computer: it was an IBM Model M. Growing older I moved to mainstream keyboards and then i snatched a PS2 Filco Majestouch with NKRO.
+One of my first encounters with a **mechanical keyboard** was circa 1995, when my dad brought home our first personal computer: it was an IBM Model M. Growing older I moved to mainstream keyboards and then I snatched a PS2 Filco Majestouch with NKRO.

 ![Filco Majestouch](./images/filco_majestouch.jpg)

-Now I buy custom things, recolored switches and expensive abs plastic like all of you guys 😎
+Now I buy custom things, recolored switches, and expensive abs plastic like all of you guys 😎

 > Why a website?

-Cause I want to share to you **my works**!
-One of my hobbies is **photography** (and I studied it too) but I had nothing to shoot to during the 2020 March lockdown; that's why I started learning [Blender](https://www.blender.org/).
-Next thing I remember, I was modelling GMK caps and working on my first keyset [GMK Avanguardia](https://raz.works/projects/keycaps/gmk-avanguardia).
-You can expect me to sometimes update the website with my new projects but if you want to get more involved or chit chat during the day, I am part of [Clicky Clack Club](https://discord.gg/H9HCJ4k) (italian mech community) and I have opened just now - at the time I am writing down this page - a [personal Discord server](https://discord.gg/Mn2Ty3y).
+Cause I want to share with you **my works**!
+One of my hobbies is **photography** (and I studied it too) but I had nothing to shoot for during the 2020 March lockdown; that's why I started learning [Blender](https://www.blender.org/).
+The next thing I remember, I was modeling GMK caps and working on my first keyset [GMK Avanguardia](https://raz.works/projects/keycaps/gmk-avanguardia).
+You can expect me to sometimes update the website with my new projects but if you want to get more involved or chit chat during the day, I am part of [Clicky Clack Club](https://discord.gg/H9HCJ4k) (Italian mech community) and I have opened just now - at the time I am writing down this page - a [personal Discord server](https://discord.gg/Mn2Ty3y).

 If you're curious, this website is built on top of [Gridsome](https://gridsome.org) and it's completely **free** of any **tracking crap** like Google Analytics.
 Feel free to check the source code 🤖